qqmallu/Customer_Churn/README.md

 -images/: Charts and visualizations

+## The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction?resource=download).

 ## About Me

 Hello, my name is Guan-Chih Wang.
 You can call me QQ.
 I am preparing to change my career to become a data analyst.